 If an unaccompanied child requires assistance once inside the stadium, they are advised to find their nearest steward who will assist with any issues.

 The Valley's Family Stand, built in 2001, is located in the north-east quadrant of the stadium and affords a great view of the pitch.
-The Family Stand is populated with Addicks young and old and also receives regular visits from mascots Sir Valiant and Robyn, who are always happy to pose for photos!
+The Family Stand is populated with Addicks young and old and also receives regular visits from mascots Floyd and Harvey, who are always happy to pose for photos!

 The nearest toilets for supporters sitting in the Family Stand are on the North Stand Lower concourse.
 As you enter the stadium through the Family Stand's turnstiles, head down the stairs and then both male and female toilets are on the right-hand side.